A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \subsubsection{Measurements}

-Radiocarbon is usually measured in tree rings, which allows an absolute dating of the samples.
-Using a complicated technique, the $^{14}$C activity \epubtkFootnote{Isotope's activity quantifies its decay rate and is usually given in terms of disintegrations per minute per gram of carbon.} $A$ is measured in an independently dated sample, which is then corrected for age as
+Radiocarbon is usually measured in tree rings, which allows an absolute dating of the samples by means of dendrochronology.
+Using a complicated technique, the \super{14}C activity \epubtkFootnote{Isotope's activity quantifies (a) in the radiometric \super{14} technique its decay rate, and is usually given in terms of disintegrations per minute per gram of carbon, and (b) in the AMS technique, the \super{14}C/\super{12}C ratio, all normalized to the standard.} $A$ is measured in an independently dated sample, which is then corrected for age as

 where $t$ and $T_{1/2}$ are the age of the sample and the half-life of the isotope, respectively.
 Then the relative deviation from the standard activity $A_o$ of oxalic acid (the National Bureau of Standards) is calculated: